csiki/v2a/README.md

 - [ ] streamline data generation
 - [ ] streamline training and testing
 - [ ] upload datasets somewhere else than github
+- [ ] migrate aev2a params to config, input dimension can not be read from data